SEDS/mangrove/false-positive-checkers/assertion-structure/README.md

 ## `condition-mem-leak` checker false positives

-Here are three *checker* false positives in minimized form.
+Below are four *checker* false positives in minimized form that we obtained from sampling.
+From these checker false positives, we hope to glean assertions that will help us better represent the *tool* false positive patterns.
 Here is how we had defined the structure of this pattern:
 [condition-mem-leak](https://github.iu.edu/SEDS/mangrove/wiki/Conditional-Mem-Leak-FP).

 ### `condition-mem-leak_checker-FP1.cpp`